Graphene Terahertz Devices for Sensing and Communication: THz Wave Modulation with Graphene

-Recent advancements in gate-tuned graphene meta-devices have expanded the landscape of THz wave manipulation.
+Additionally, the study in~\cite{sensale-rodriguez_broadband_2012} highlights a remarkable improvement in THz wave modulation, demonstrating a modulation capability exceeding 2.5 times that of previous broadband intensity modulators.
+This was achieved through the development of a prototype graphene THz modulator.
+The modulator consists of monolayer graphene positioned on a SiO$_2$/$p$-Si substrate, featuring two top contacts to measure graphene conductivity and a bottom ring gate contact to adjust the graphene Fermi level.
+The modulation of THz waves, resulting from alterations in absorption within monolayer graphene, leads to impressive tuning from 5\% to 20\%.
+Further, recent advancements in gate-tuned graphene meta-devices have expanded the landscape of THz wave manipulation.
 Dynamic control of THz wavefronts has been achieved using gated ion gel and graphene metadevices~\cite{Li2022gate}.
-Graphene metasurfaces have also been used to modulate the amplitude of refracted THz waves~\cite{Kim2017Amplitude}, and tunable phase~\cite{Miao2015Widely}.
-Low-bias THz amplitude modulation has also been accomplished using a graphene and split-ring resonator metasurface~\cite{Delinnocenti2014Low}.
+Graphene metasurfaces have also been used to modulate the amplitude of refracted THz waves~\cite{Kim2017Amplitude}, reflected THz waves~\cite{squires_electrically_2022}, and tunable phase~\cite{Miao2015Widely}.
+Low-bias THz amplitude modulation has also been accomplished using a graphene and split-ring resonator (SRR) metasurface~\cite{valmorra_low-bias_2013,Delinnocenti2014Low}, an H-shaped gold metamaterial~\cite{jung_electrically_2018}, a metallic spiral microstructure and an all-dielectric metamaterial~\cite{yao_frequency-dependent_2021}.
 A graphene/quartz modulator demonstrated a further ability to tune the Brewster angle~\cite{Chen2018Graphene}.
+In addition to electrostatic gating, several all-optical controlled graphene metasurface THz amplitude modulators have been proposed~\cite{fan_photoexcited_2018,tasolamprou2019experimental,choi_augmented_2021}.
+The depth rate of amplitude modulation of graphene metamaterial devices has significantly improved in recent years~\cite{wang_dynamic_2022}.
 These recent studies highlight the ongoing progress in graphene-based THz modulation technologies.